Eintracht Frankfurt: DFB Pokal and Europa League winners, participation in European competitions

-With Jović, Rebić and Haller all leaving in the summer of 2019, Eintracht regressed in 2019–20 and failed to qualify for Europe, but returned to the Europa League with a 5th place finish in 2020-21, after which Adi Hütter left for Borussia Mönchengladbach.
-In the 2021–22 Europa League, Eintracht topped their group and stunned Barcelona in the quarter finals, taking a 3-0 lead at the Camp Nou and eventually winning 3-2 with approximately 30,000 travelling Frankfurt fans in attendance.
+With Jović, Rebić and Haller all leaving in the summer of 2019, Eintracht regressed in 2019–20 and failed to qualify for Europe, but returned to the Europa League with a 5th-place finish in 2020–21, after which Adi Hütter left for Borussia Mönchengladbach.
+In the 2021–22 Europa League, Eintracht topped their group and stunned Barcelona in the quarter finals, taking a 3–0 lead at the Camp Nou and eventually winning 3–2 with approximately 30,000 travelling Frankfurt fans in attendance.
 Eintracht went on to beat West Ham home and away in the semi-finals to set up their first European final since 1980.

 In the final in Seville's Ramón Sánchez Pizjuán Stadium, Frankfurt beat Rangers 5–4 on penalties after a 1–1 draw in extra-time, with Rafael Santos Borré scoring Eintracht's goal and the winning penalty.
 Goalkeeper Kevin Trapp was named man of the match in the final after making a crucial late save from Ryan Kent and saving Aaron Ramsey's penalty in the shootout.
 Eintracht won the competition unbeaten; their success also qualified them for the 2022–23 UEFA Champions League, Eintracht's first appearance in the competition since 1960.
+Eintracht finished second in their Champions League group, qualifying for the knockout stages, but lost in the round of 16 against S.S.C.
+Napoli.
+The team was more successful in the 2022–23 DFB-Pokal, reaching the final on 3 June 2023, where they lost 2–0 against RB Leipzig.
+A 7th-place finish at the end of 2022–23 season secured qualification for the UEFA Europa Conference League.

+Since November 2024, the executive board consists of Axel Hellmann (CEO), Markus Krösche (head of sports) and Julien Zamberk (head of finances) and Philipp Reschke (head of fan relations, merchandising and HR).